inosca/ebau/README.md

 ## Overview

 This repository contains the source code for the web applications used to handle electronic building permits and comparable processes in the Swiss cantons of Berne, Schwyz and Uri.
 The software stack is undergoing a "rolling" modernization process, meaning that the application is built up on multiple technology stacks.
-The evolution of the framework happenend in roughly the following stages:
+The evolution of the framework happened in roughly the following stages:

 1. Base: PHP-based, server-side rendered (legacy, not part of this repository)
 2. a) Introduction of Django (Python)-based model layer, allowing for simpler database management and development of REST APIs,